pran-7-5/eco_style/README.md

 Ban watches, smartwatches are there.

-Security camera = your own country brands, just infrared vision for night, free cloud storage for a week at least for crime detection, but the data center needs to be secure and in the same country. (weather, waterproof cameras)(install four in four sides of the house, make sure lights are installed in all sides)= 30 USD/per camera MAX(available all over the world).
+Security camera = your own country brands, just infrared vision for night, free cloud storage for a week at least for crime detection, but the data center needs to be secure and in the same country. (weather, waterproof cameras)(install four in four sides of the house, make sure lights are installed on all sides)= 30 USD/per camera MAX(available all over the world).

 Door lock = design change required by replacing steel with carbon fiber or hemp fiber.